What does a podiatry assessment involve?

 Prescribing orthoses (devices used to correct foot instability)

-Maintaining high standards of ethics and professionalism we will always tell you if your condition is not suitable for podiatry and will refer you to your GP or another specialist.
+Maintaining high standards of ethics and professionalism - we will always tell you if your condition is not suitable for podiatry and will refer you to your GP or another specialist.
+All our podiatrists are registered with their regulatory bodies.

 As you get older it's advisable to have your feet examined at least annually, which should include testing for neuropathy (damage to the peripheral nervous system) and poor circulation